 Harry holds two degrees in mechanical engineering from the Georgia Institute of Technology and has completed extensive academic coursework in systems engineering and project management.
-He is the author or coauthor of over 20 papers and articles.
+He is the author or coauthor of over 25 papers and articles.
 He is also a recipient of the Presidential Rank of Meritorious Executive, the NASA Outstanding Leadership Medal, and is an Associate Fellow of the American Institute of Aeronautics and Astronautics.
-When he and his wife, Erica, are not busy with their three children, Harry likes to cook, garden, camp and travel in his spare time.

-Ajay comes to JPSS from the Office of Satellite and Product Operations for NESDIS where he was the Deputy Director.
+Ajay comes to JPSS from NOAA’s Office of Satellite and Product Operations where he was the Deputy Director.
 He was responsible for the line management of five Divisions comprising more than 300 employees and 250 contractors.
 The responsibilities for the Office included the command and control of more than 18 geostationary and polar-orbiting environmental satellites, provision of products and services to national and international users, management of the NOAA Satellite Operations Facility as well as two Command and Data Acquisition Stations, and leading programmatic partnerships for satellite-aided search and rescue, data collection systems, and the National Ice Center.
-Ajay represented NESDIS on various management teams, boards and councils and was the U.S. Representative to the 40-Nation Cospas-Sarsat Council

 Preston Burch is the Goddard Space Flight Center Code 400 Associate Director and Program Manager for the Joint Polar Satellite System (JPSS).
 Previously, he served as Code 400 Associate Director of the Astrophysics Projects Division and Hubble Space Telescope Program Manager, with overall responsibility for the on-orbit servicing, mission operations, and science program on Hubble.
 Mr. Burch was awarded the NASA Distinguished Service Medal for his contributions to the Hubble First Servicing Mission in 1993.
 In 2002, Mr. Burch was chosen to receive The Meritorious Presidential Rank Award for leading the highly successful Hubble 3B Servicing Mission.
 Prior to joining NASA in 1991, Mr. Burch worked on a variety of NASA space missions in private industry.
 Mr. Burch began his aerospace career in 1966 on the Apollo Program as an engineer on the Lunar Module following receipt of a degree in Physics.